tguduk/NodejsWebApplication/README.md

 # nodejs-web-application
-clone repository and cd server-node and "npm install" and node server.js it is run
+clone repository and cd nodejs-web-application and "npm install" and node server.js it is run